 If the hedging instrument no longer meets the criteria for hedge accounting, expires or is sold, terminated or exercised or, the hedge relationship is revoked, then hedge accounting is discontinued prospectively.
 The cumulative gain or loss previously recognised in equity remains there until the forecast transaction affects profit or loss.
 When a forecast transaction is no longer expected to occur, the amounts accumulated in equity are released to profit or loss immediately.
-In other cases the cumulative gain or loss previously recognised in the same period that the hedged item affects profit or loss.
+In other cases the cumulative gain or loss previously recognised in equity is transferred to profit or loss in the same period that the hedged item affects profit or loss.